gap-system/gap/dev/releases/README.md

 1. In the `gap-system/PackageDistro` GitHub repository, create an annotated tag `vX.Y.Z` based on its latest `main` branch (this determines which packages get into the release) and push the tag.
 For example:
     ```
+    VER=X.Y.Z      # to avoid typing
     git checkout main
     git pull
-    git tag -m "Version X.Y.Z" vX.Y.Z main
+    git tag -m "Version ${VER}" v${VER} main
-    git push origin vX.Y.Z
+    git push origin v${VER}
     ```
 2. Wait.
 Pushing the tag triggers the “[Assemble the package distribution](https://github.com/gap-system/PackageDistro/actions/workflows/assemble-distro.yml)” GitHub Actions workflow; on `gap-system/PackageDistro`.
 This takes a few minutes.
 2. In the `gap-system/gap` GitHub repository, create an annotated tag `vX.Y.Z` at the appropriate commit in the `stable-X.Y` branch, and push the tag.
 For example:
     ```
+    VER=X.Y.Z      # to avoid typing
-    git checkout stable-X.Y
+    git checkout stable-${VER%.*}
     git pull
-    git tag -m "Version X.Y.Z" vX.Y.Z stable-X.Y
+    git tag -m "Version ${VER}" v${VER} stable-${VER%.*}
-    git push origin vX.Y.Z
+    git push origin v${VER}
     ```
 4. Wait.
 Pushing the tag triggers the “[Wrap releases](https://github.com/gap-system/gap/actions/workflows/release.yml)” GitHub Actions workflow on `gap-system/gap`, which wraps the release archives and Windows installers, and creates a release on GitHub with the archives and installers attached.
 This takes around 90 minutes.
+5. Once the “Wrap releases” workflow has finished, check its log for obvious errors.
+Also visit the page of the release under <https://github.com/gap-system/gap/releases/> and check that everything looks right, and all files are present (including the Windows .exe installer), e.g. by comparing the asset list to the previous release.
+At this time this is written, a regular GAP release will have 24 assets (12 archives, and 12 matching sha256 files).
-5. Once the “Wrap releases” workflow is finished, either manually dispatch the “[Sync](https://github.com/gap-system/GapWWW/actions/workflows/sync.yml)” GitHub Actions workflow on `gap-system/GapWWW`, or wait overnight for it to happen on schedule.
+6. Next either manually dispatch the “[Sync](https://github.com/gap-system/GapWWW/actions/workflows/sync.yml)” GitHub Actions workflow on `gap-system/GapWWW`, or wait overnight for it to happen on schedule.
 	- This Workflow creates a pull request to `gap-system/GapWWW`, which updates the GAP website according to the release data hosted on `gap-system/gap`.
 Check that the result is sensible.
 6. When it is time to publicise the new GAP release, merge the pull request to GapWWW.
-7. There are currently additional steps required for the changes to appear on <https://www.gap-system.org>, which could be automated but are currently not; these are described in steps 10–13 below.
+7. There are currently additional steps required for the changes to appear on <https://www.gap-system.org>, which could be automated but are currently not; these are described in steps 10 and 11 below.

 ## The release process for GAP -- the more detailed guide